Gift cards are a popular reward choice in today’s referral programs.

 In these scenarios, the referred friend is often rewarded with a discount in order to incentivize their first purchase as a new customer.
 This creates a double-sided program that plays to the different motivations of both parties.

 Want access to all new data we uncovered about referral programs?
-Subscribe to be notified when our report is released.
+Download the State of Referral Marketing Report!

 Gift card rewards are also known to come in handy when you need to incentivize a specific stakeholder in a B2B environment.